Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Detailed presentation of

 in which $\tr(\cdot)$ is the trace function and $\bV(\cdot)$ is the covariance matrix of a given random vector.
 Since $\E Z_A=\E X$ we obtain that

-Equation \eqref{eq:DeltaForm} justifies the description of the $\Delta$ function given in the Introduction: that it may be treated as a difference between the variance and the entropy of the conditional expected value of a $P$-distributed random variable given its affiliation to one of the sets in the partition.
+Equation \eqref{eq:DeltaForm} justifies the following description of the function $\Delta$: up to a constant, it may be treated as a difference between the variance and the entropy of the conditional expected value of a linearly transformed, $P$-distributed random variable given its affiliation to one of the sets in the partition.